OpenRoberta/arduino-resources/README.md

 In order to add new libraries simply put the include directive with the needed header in the respective sketch.
 Do not forget to provide the library itself through arduino-cli in the Dockerfile.
-In some cases additional include directories may need to be added to the robot specific build scripts.
+In some cases additional include directories, or precompiled linking targets, may need to be added to the robot specific build scripts.

 ## Quickly testing libraries